7:00AM to 5:00PM

 That’s everything we had to tell you about why your gas cooktop might be making noises.
 As you can understand, most of the problems are easy to resolve by yourself if you’re a bit attentive to them.

 However, as gas is highly combustible, you should always be careful while working near it and turn off the gas before cleaning the cooktop.
-We would also recommend calling for professional help if the smell of gas accompanies the weird noises or you suspect a leak in the pipeline.
+We would also recommend calling for professional help if the smell of gas accompanies the weird noises or there are other noises, and you suspect a leak in the pipeline.

 At Gold Coast Plumbing Company, we have licensed, qualified, and experienced gas fitters.
-If you hear a strange noise coming from your gas stove, give us a call.
-We offer a same day service for any gas plumbing emergencies.
+If you hear a strange noise coming from your gas stove top or you suspect a problem in your gas line, give us a call.
+We offer a same-day service for any gas plumbing emergencies.

 We have come to the end of this guide; hopefully, you will be able to get rid of the noises in your gas cooktop as soon as possible.